 Limits apply to individual events such as return travel, additional accommodation or transportation costs, which you can find in your policy or in the General Insurance Conditions (GIC).

 If you have already decided not to depart on vacation in the summer or fall, enquire with the organizer, hotel, airline or booking portal whether you can cancel your booking free of charge, get a refund or postpone your trip.
 A lot of them are also offering vouchers that you can use for a trip at a later date as an alternative.
 If you can no longer cancel your trip free of charge and do not want a voucher, you bear the cancellation costs at your own risk.
-Please file the claim with us today.
-We would be pleased to review it and will contact you as soon as the costs have been covered.

 If you didn't take out your travel cancellation insurance until after March 13, 2020, you are not covered for cancellations due to the coronavirus – unless you yourself have contracted the coronavirus and for this reason cannot depart on your trip.
 In the case of cancellations, we generally recommend first filing a claim for a refund directly from the organizer or airline.